huilinghe19/Raspberry_Pi/README.md

 # Aim
-Writing a Epics Server to connect GPIB Devices on Raspberry Platform
+Writing a Epics Server to connect GPIB Devices on Raspberry PI Platform

 # Raspberry_Pi
 Raspberry Pi is a small functional linux computer.
 We would like to use it for the extra implementation for the experiment control due to its small size and functional property.
-On the Raspberry Pi we can get the GPIB Interface for the devices(to be proved!!!).
-Now our aim is to connect the Raspberry Pi with Epics IOC for GPIB Device Control.
+On the Raspberry Pi we can get the GPIB Interface for the devices.
+Now our aim is to write Epics Server for GPIB Device Control on Raspberry Pi.

 # Epics Server
-1. Epics Base works on Raspberry Pi (using Jördis's Dokumentation).
+1. Epics Base works on Raspberry Pi.

 2. To do: